 My tween is easily bored and going through puberty which does not help his mood one bit.
 However, he will always respond positively to spending time in the kitchen and has ambitions to be a chef one day.
 We used to just bake sweet treats but these days I am showing him the joys of cooking family meals from scratch.
 Yesterday we made the most luscious turkey burgers for tea..
 Activities like these are great for relieving boredom but also teach essential life skills.

 Think back to what kept you entertained as a child.
 Was it building Lego creations or colouring in?
+Did you get your skates on?
 Increasingly as children spend more and more time on screens, they are disconnected from the old pleasures of school holidays.
 It doesn’t have to be that way!
 Might I suggest you disconnect the screens instead and indulge in the pleasures of the real world for a change.
 Get to the seaside to build sand castles, to skim stones and to paddle.
 Build a den outdoors using natural resources or make a duvet fort on rainy days.

 Finally check out what is happening in your local area by visiting your library and council offices.